speckdavid/shakey2016/Readme.md

 $ rosrun rviz rviz -d [...]/shakey_executable/shakey_rviz.rviz
 ```

 Now start the Shakey 2016 system.
 In order to start a scenario we use [screenrun](http://wiki.ros.org/screenrun) with byobu.
-If you don't want to use byobu, you can use the optional introduction of section 2.1.
+If you don't want to use byobu, you can use the optional instructions of section 2.1.
 ```sh
 $ roslaunch shakey_quickscenario screenrun.launch
 $ byobu